fhiso/legacy-format/data-model.md

 :   The title of the work, record, or item and, when appropriate, the title of the larger work or series of which it is a part.

 Payload
-:   A string of arbitrary length.
+:   A *line string* of arbitrary length.

 Substructures
 :   None